Georiviere/Georiviere-admin/docs/install/advanced_settings.rst

 Based on Geotrek or Mapentity settings
 --------------------------------------

-Some settings come from Geotrek-admin or Mapentity, on which GeoRiviere is based:
+Some settings come from Geotrek-admin or Mapentity, on which GeoRivière is based:

 * `Email settings <https://geotrek.readthedocs.io/en/master/advanced-configuration.html#email-settings>`_
 * `Change or add WMTS tiles layers <https://geotrek.readthedocs.io/en/master/advanced-configuration.html#change-or-add-wmts-tiles-layers-ign-osm-mapbox>`_